ashishbajaj99/child-manager/README.md

 API
 ============
-Below `index.js` makes use of `child-manager` module to launch the `compute.js` file.
+Below `index.js` makes use of `child-manager` module to launch the `compute.js` file on 8 child processes.
 The `child-manager` module exports a constuctor as shown below:
 ```javascript
 var doneWithCompute = 0;
 var Thread = require('child-manager');